m-ou-se/atomic-wait/README.md

 This crate only supports functionality that's available on all of Linux, Windows, and macOS.
 That is:

-- Only `AtomicU32` is supported.
-  (Linux currently only supports 32-bit futexes.)
 - Only the "wait", "wake one", and "wake all" operations are supported.
   (Linux supports more operations, but Windows and macOS don't.)
 - No timeouts.